 An Emissions Reduction Fund participant:

-If a project has multiple participants, the participants will need to have the legal right to carry out the project to meet compliance obligations under the Emissions Reduction Fund.
+If a project has multiple participants, the participants must have the legal right to carry out the project to meet compliance obligations under the Emissions Reduction Fund.
 The participants may collectively have this legal right or each participant may have the legal right to carry out the project.

 It is a participant’s responsibility to ensure they have the legal right to carry out an Emissions Reduction Fund project.

 For you to have the legal right to carry out an Emissions Reduction Fund project, you must have: